 What Is Twitch?

 Twitch is a social media platform that allows users to stream live videos for audiences to watch.
-Anyone with access to a computer, gaming console, or phone can create live streams on Twitch.
+Anyone with access to a computer, gaming console, or phone can create live streaming sessions on Twitch.

 Image via Twitch Tracker